 Congratulations on completing this (not very) brief course on the history of Telegram.
 You just got an honorary PhD in Instant Messaging – unless you simply jumped down here, in which case you still have a long way to go to get back to the top.

-Armed with this much knowledge, you should probably join our Volunteer Support Force.
+Armed with this much knowledge about Telegram, you should probably join our Volunteer Support Force.